A-Klaber/project_fin/README.md

 # Week 2 Update

 ### Machine Learning Model:
-- Description of preliminary data preprocessing
+- Data was loaded into dataframes in Jupyter, checked for null values, irrelevant columns were dropped, and data was filtered down from charging stations nationwide to just Florida
-- Description of preliminary deature engineering and preliminary feature selection, including their decision making process
+- Description of preliminary feature engineering and preliminary feature selection, including their decision making process
 - Description of how data was split into trainig and testing sets
-- Explanation of model choice, including limitations and benefits
+- We have chosen linear regression as our machine learning model of choice because we want to forecast, based upon historical information from 2018-2020, the amount of EVs that will be owned in 2025.